taniafatmawati/taniafatmawati/README.md

 ### [📝 DSA with MD5 for Digital Signatures](https://github.com/taniafatmawati/dsa-md5-digital-signature)
 **Dec 2023 – Jan 2024**
 Educational implementation of DSA signatures combined with MD5 hashing to demonstrate signing & verification flows (note: MD5 used here for teaching; not recommended for production).
+This project is purely educational and intended to demonstrate signature workflows and verification logic, not cryptographic best practices for production use.

 **Key results**
 - Demonstrated key generation, signing, and verification.